solita/solita.github.com/_posts/2018-02-06-unreliable-network.md

                               (do (put! response-chan response)
                                   (close! response-chan))
                               ;; Failing response, any attempts left?
-                              (if (> (:attempts re-try-options) 1)
+                              (if (> (:attempts retry-options) 1)
                                 ;; Try again, decrease attempts by one and increase timeout (network-request
                                   response-chan
                                   request-options
-                                  {:timeout (+ (:timeout re-try-options) 2000)
+                                  {:timeout (+ (:timeout retry-options) 2000)
-                                   :attempts (dec (:attempts re-try-options))})
+                                   :attempts (dec (:attempts retry-options))})
                                 ;; Return the failing response to the caller (do (put! response-chan response)
                                     (close! response-chan)))))]
      ;; Send the network request, return the response to the response-handler (go
-       ;; Before sending, wait for the timeout (if given) (when-let [re-try-timeout (:timeout re-try-options)]
+       ;; Before sending, wait for the timeout (if given) (when-let [retry-timeout (:timeout retry-options)]
-         (<! (timeout re-try-timeout)))
+         (<! (timeout retry-timeout)))
        (ajax-request (merge
                        request-options
                        {:handler response-handler}))))))
 ```

-In most cases, however, it is not practical to re-try every single failed request.
-For exampole, if a request pointed to a file which was not found and returned 404, it probably does not help to to try this request again.
-Thus, you should choose which requests you might want to try again.
+In most cases, however, it is not practical to retry every single failed request.
+For example, if a request pointed to a file which was not found and returned 404, it probably does not help to try this request again.
+Thus, you should choose which requests you want to retry.

 # Cache Responses When Necessary

 Caching is our friend when we want to make things work faster, but it is also a good way to help surviving with unreliable network connections.
 Our ultimate goal here is to avoid making requests that would probably return the same result as we got before.
 Caching can be used both client and server side.
 In most cases, we want to trust the browser and the server to handle caching by using proper [HTTP caching headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching).
 Some cases, though, need special attention and application level optimisation.

-On the client side, you could ask yourself if making a specific request with the same parameters multiple times on short intervals is absolutely necessary.
-If the server is probably going to return the same answer, you might consider caching the request's timestamp, parameters and response.
+On the client side, you could ask yourself whether making a specific request with the same parameters multiple times on short intervals is absolutely necessary.
+If the server is likely going to return the same answer, you might consider caching the request's timestamp, parameters and response.
 If the same request is made again, with the same parameters, shortly after the previous one, you can simply return the answer from the cache, without making network requests.
-The downside is, of course, that the user does not get the most recent data from the server, so you should use clientside caching only when this is not a problem.
+The downside is, of course, that the user does not get the most recent data from the server, so you should use client-side caching only when this is not a problem.

 The idea is mostly the same on the server side.
 Caching can be used to avoid unnecessary network requests in the case when your server uses a third party API to load data for your client.
-Consider, for example, a case in which your client requests your server to the current weather conditions for a specific area, and your server requests this data from a third party API.
+Consider, for example, a case in which your client requests from your server the current weather conditions for a specific area, and your server requests this data from a third party API.
 Is it necessary to contact this third party API every single time a network condition request is made?
 Current weather conditions are probably not going to change radically in the next two minutes, so it should be safe to store the parameters and the response for all of the weather condition requests.
 If a new request is made with the same parameters in a few seconds, we can safely return the cached data, as it's likely going to be the same as the third party API would return us.

 # When the Worst Happens: Tell You are Offline